Solar Still (3-D) by Species Transport Model, ANSYS Fluent CFD Simulation Training

-Solar Still 3-D CFD Simulation Using Species Transport Model
+Solar Still (3-D) by Species Transport Model

-Problem Description for Desalination
+problem Description for Desalination

 To solve this problem, the Species Transport method is used.
 When using this method, saline water flow is not simulated in the device, unlike methods such as multiphase simulations that have much heavier computations.
 This assumes that there is a mixture of air and vapor inside the chamber interior.
 In fact, the simulation focuses solely on the amount of vapor produced in the system, and the purpose of the present study is to investigate the amount of vapor produced on the water surface and the cold surface of the sloping plate.